 Medical Editor: John P. Cunha, DO, FACOEP

 Horizant (gabapentin enacarbil) is an anticonvulsant drug prescribed for the treatment of moderate-to-severe primary Restless Legs Syndrome (RLS) in adults.
 Horizant is not recommended for patients who are required to sleep during the daytime and remain awake at night.
-Common side effects if Horizant include sleepiness, drowsiness, dizziness, loss of coordination, or blurred vision.
+Common side effects if Horizant include:

 Our Horizant (gabapentin enacarbil) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.